Vivek-001/tictactoe-java/README.md

 **Classes, Interfaces, and Enumerations**

 1. The **PlayingPiece** class represents the PieceType for the class.
-PieceType is a Enumerations.
+PieceType is an enumeration.
 2. The **Player** class represents a player in the game, with a name and a symbol (X or O).
 2. The **Board** class represents the game board, which is a 3x3 grid or any order as per the user's wish.
 It provides methods to make moves, check for a winner, and check if the board is full.
-3. The **Main** class is the entry point of the application and creates instances of TicTacToeGame class.
+3. The **Main** class is the entry point of the application and creates instances of the TicTacToeGame class.
 4. The **TicTacTaoGame** class initializes the game and starts the game.
 It manages the game flow and player interactions.
 It handles player turns, validates moves, and determines the winner or a draw.